Web103Group13FinalProject/CapStone/README.md

 ### User Authentication

-The app should allow people to login so each post is connected to a user who can like and comment on other posts.
+The app should allow people to login/sign up so their personal information is connected to their account.

 [gif goes here]

-### Publish Posts
+### Add recipies

-The app should allow users to publish posts to their grid.
+The app should allow users to add their own recipies, so they can refer back to them and share with others.

 [gif goes here]

-### Interact with Posts
+### View recipies

-The app should allow users to share and comment on other users' posts.
+The app should allow users to view recipies, so they can cook using the recipies.

 [gif goes here]

-### Edit user information
+### Edit recipies

-The app should allow users to edit their profile information such as bio, name, and profile picture.
+The app should allow users to edit recipies, so they can make corrections or improvements.

 [gif goes here]

-### Tag posts
+### Delete recipies

-The app will allow users to search for meals based on key words
+The app should allow users to delete recipies, so they can remove recipies they no longer want.

 [gif goes here]

+### Create meal plan

+The app should allow users to create a meal plan by selecting recipies from their saved recipies and organize them for the week.

+[gif goes here]

+### Categorize recipies

+The app should allow users to categorize their recipies by cuisine or type (e.g., breakfast, lunch, dessert), so they can easily organize and find them later.

+[gif goes here]

-### Toast notifications
+### Filter recipies

-When a user publishes a post, there will be a toast notification saying their post has been uploaded.
+The app should allow users to filter for recipies by category so that they can easily find what they're looking for.

+[gif goes here]

+### Rate and review recipies

+The app should allow users to rate and review recipies, so that other users can see their feedback and make informed decisions.

 [gif goes here]